MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-pocalldriver.md

 ## -remarks

 Beginning with Windows Vista, drivers should call <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-iocalldriver">IoCallDriver</a>, not <b>PoCallDriver</b> to pass a power IRP to the next-lower driver.
 However, on Windows Server 2003, Windows XP, and Windows 2000, drivers must call <b>PoCallDriver</b>, not <b>IoCallDriver</b>  to pass a power IRP to the next-lower driver.
-On Windows Server 2003, Windows XP, an Windows 2000, drivers must also call <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-postartnextpowerirp">PoStartNextPowerIrp</a> before calling <b>PoCallDriver</b>.
+On Windows Server 2003, Windows XP, a Windows 2000, drivers must also call <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-postartnextpowerirp">PoStartNextPowerIrp</a> before calling <b>PoCallDriver</b>.

 A driver that requires a new IRP should call <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-porequestpowerirp">PoRequestPowerIrp</a>.
 A driver must not allocate its own power IRP.